 When it comes to using colors in charts, try to keep it simple.
 A good rule of thumb is the 60-30-10 principle: use a primary color that dominates 60% of your project area, a secondary color that takes up 30% of the project to visualize important data, and a third, accent color that draws particular attention to 10% of your data.

-❶ Click to select your chart, then expand the Color drop-down in the right sidebar.
+- Click on the chart to select it, then expand the Color drop-down in the Settings panel on the right.

-❷ Disable the Use one color option to choose a color for each variable.
-Click on color boxes to choose the color by using the color picker or entering a hex code.
+- Disable the Use one color option to choose a color for each variable.
+Click on the boxes to choose colors by using the color picker or entering a hex color code.

-To change colors used in chart's legend and axis, expand the Fonts tab in the right sidebar.
+To change colors used in the legend and axes of the chart, expand the Fonts tab in the right sidebar.

-❶ Click to select your chart, then expand the Settings: Global menu at the top of the right sidebar.
+- Click on the chart to select it, then expand the Settings: Global menu on the top of the Settings panel on the right.

-❸ Expand the Color dropdown and adjust the color.
-This will only change the colors for the data in the selected tab.
+- Expand the Color dropdown and adjust the color.
+This will only change the colors for the data in the tab selected.

-If you want to reset individual sheet colors and return to global settings, click the link at the bottom of the right sidebar when in individual (sheet) color mode:
+If you want to reset individual sheet colors and return to global settings, click the link at the bottom of the Settings panel when in individual (sheet) color mode: